Can You Combine Two Condo Units in NYC?

 TABLE OF CONTENTS

-First and foremost, the two units must be adjacent (unless of course they are across the hallway and you’re also intent on buying the hallway space from your building) — either side by side (horizontal combination) or stacked vertically (vertical combination).
-Structural obstacles like load-bearing walls, plumbing stacks, or fire-rated separations between units may limit layout options as well as spike complexity and cost.
+The two units must be adjacent — either side by side (horizontal combination) or stacked on different floors (vertical combination).
+Beyond adjacency, structural realities like load-bearing walls, plumbing stacks, or fire-rated separations between units can significantly affect layout options, complexity, and cost.

-More important is whether your building even allows combinations.
-Not all do.
-Some condos have firm restrictions on combinations altogether (rare but it happens), while others have specific requirements, especially for vertical connections requiring internal staircases or any adjustments to common areas.
+Equally important: not all buildings allow combinations.
+Some condos have outright restrictions, while others have specific requirements — especially for vertical connections that involve internal staircases or adjustments to common areas.

 Structural Assessment Comes First